kaufmanno/make_project/docs/source/index.rst

-.. make_project documentation master file.
+.. nQb8or documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.